GawadePravin/gawadepravin.github.io/README.md

 ---

 ## Professional Summary
-Senior Software Engineer with 18+ years of experience in C/C++, embedded systems, and cross-platform application development.
+Senior Software Engineer with 18+ years of experience in C/C++, VC++(MFC), Embedded systems, Mobile App Development and cross-platform application development.

 Expert in designing high-performance desktop and IoT solutions, with strong skills in multi-threading, system-level programming, and troubleshooting complex production issues.